KPq66dw8L/RanDice/README.md

 # RanDice
 Dice are thrown randomly, the player with the highest number wins.
+Reload to get new values.